Understanding Positions and Allocations

 In Operating, work on a project is organized into positions and allocations.

 A position is a role someone holds in a project.
-It can have attributes like rate and (optionally) role or seniority.
+It can have attributes like rate and (optionally) role, seniority, or skills (requirements).

 An allocation is a block of time assigned to that position for a specific period.